Pros and Cons of one of Disney’s most coveted character meals: Chef Mickey’s

-Chef Mickey’s is pricey.
+CON: Chef Mickey’s is pricey.

 At between $40 and $70 per adult (depending on time of day and type of meal) and $30-40 per child, this is likely one of the most expensive meals you and your children will ever eat!
 The only saving grace for the price tag is that this is a family-style dining experience or buffet where you can eat until you have your fill.
 The service staff will gladly replace whatever food option you want.

 Of course, you shouldn’t just look at it as a meal, but as an experience.

-Chef Mickey’s doesn’t look like anything special.
+CON: Chef Mickey’s doesn’t look like anything special.

 Disappointing Atmosphere: Finally, the final reason why we will never plan another meal at Chef Mickey’s without a major overhaul is the atmosphere.
 If you enjoy sitting in a plain white room, decorated with Chuck-E-Cheese style cutouts, and primary colors, then you will love it.

 Our family however, found it too bright and cheap looking compared to what we are used to in a Disney restaurant.
 Yes, it is a bright and happy space, but it lacks any character.